 People who are very nearsighted or farsighted have a greater chance of developing glaucoma than people with milder forms.

 Although people at high risk of developing glaucoma should schedule regular eye exams, even those not deemed at risk can develop the disease.
 For this reason, it is recommended that starting at age 40, every person should schedule a comprehensive eye exam, even if their vision is clear and they have no signs of eye disease.

 The sooner your eye doctor detects a problem, the sooner you can begin treatment to prevent or minimize damage to your vision.
-Contact Luxe Vision and Optical to book your eye exam today!Our practice serves patients from Worthington, Dublin, Delaware, and Columbus, Ohio and surrounding communities.
+Contact Luxe Vision and Optical to book your eye exam today!Our practice serves patients from Powell, Lewis Center, Delaware, and Columbus, Ohio and surrounding communities.